 The goal of the ICF is to establish a consistent definition of what coaching is, and to train exceptional coaches across all coaching specialties and disciplines.
 The ICF also maintains an ethical code of conduct for life coaches.

-Do you have to be ICF certified to be a life coach?
+Do you have to be ICF credentialed to be a life coach?

 No. You can practice as a coach without ICF certification.

 While it may not be necessary for your path as a coach, we offer this level of training through the Lumia Signature Life Coach Training program because we’ve seen how the ICF curriculum and credentialing opens doors, provides deeper insights, and boosts the confidence of our life coaching students.

 In our experience, there are four major reasons people choose to pursue their credentials with the ICF.
 Let's take a look at each of them!

 #1 To better serve your clients